Save This Recipe

 2. Polish Stainless Steel (Yes, Really)

-Rub a lemon wedge directly onto stainless steel surfaces, then buff with a microfiber cloth.
-The acid lifts spots, and the oil in the peel adds shine.
-No weird film, no bleach streaks—just smooth, clean surfaces that sparkle.
+Just rub a lemon wedge right on any stainless steel surface, then go over it with a microfiber cloth.
+The lemon’s acid zaps water spots, and the oils in the peel amp up the shine.
+No sticky film, no weird streaks—just that fresh, clean twinkle.

 3. Deodorize Your Garbage Disposal

-If your sink is starting to smell like last week’s leftovers, it’s time for a citrus reset.
+When your sink starts smelling like last month’s leftovers, it’s time for a little citrus intervention.

-Toss a few lemon peels into the garbage disposal, run cold water, and flip the switch.
-The grinding releases natural oils that kill odors and clean the blades a bit too.
+Drop a few lemon peels down your garbage disposal (don’t be shy), run cold water, and flip the switch.
+The peels release their natural oils and send nasty odors packing, plus they help clean up the blades too.

 4. Cut Grease on the Stove or Countertops

-Mix lemon juice with a little baking soda or vinegar for a DIY degreaser.
-Use it on stovetops, backsplash tiles, or that annoying spot behind the toaster where crumbs go to die.
+Mix lemon juice with a bit of baking soda or splash of vinegar for a simple, homemade degreaser.
+Use it on stovetops, your backsplash, and especially that sneaky little corner behind the toaster (where the universe sends all the stubborn crumbs, apparently).

 5. Freshen Up the Fridge

-Soak a cotton ball or sponge in lemon juice and leave it in the back of the fridge for a day or two.
-It absorbs odors naturally and leaves a subtle, clean scent.
+Just soak a cotton ball or sponge in lemon juice and leave it tucked in the back for a day or two.
+It’ll soak up those not-so-fresh odors and replace them with a gentle, clean citrus scent.
+It’s like an air freshener, but prettier.

 6. Clean Wooden Cutting Boards

-Sprinkle coarse salt over the board, then scrub it with half a lemon (cut side down).
-The salt scours, the lemon disinfects, and your board smells like citrus instead of last night’s stir fry.
+Sprinkle the board with coarse salt, then scrub it using half a lemon (cut side down).
+The salt scrubs, the lemon disinfects—and suddenly your board is zesty and fresh instead of, well, stinky.

 7. Remove Soap Scum from Glass Shower Doors

-Rub half a lemon directly on the glass.
-For extra punch, dip it in baking soda first.
-The natural acid helps dissolve soap scum, and the baking soda gives it just enough abrasion to get the job done—without scratching anything.
+Try this: take half a lemon and rub it over the glass.
+For stubborn spots, dip the lemon in baking soda first.
+The lemon acid melts away the soap scum and the baking soda gives just enough scrub—without scratching.
+So satisfying!

 8. Whiten Grout Naturally

-Make a paste with lemon juice and baking soda, apply it to dirty grout, and let it sit for about 10 minutes.
-Then scrub with a toothbrush and rinse.
-It’s satisfying.
-Like, weirdly satisfying.
+Make a little paste using lemon juice and baking soda, smear it on the dirty grout, and let it sit for 10 minutes.
+Then scrub using a toothbrush and rinse.
+I find cleaning grout weirdly joyful when it actually gets bright—don’t be surprised if you start looking for more grout to clean.

 9. Make Your Own All-Purpose Cleaner